Ace Romero

-Justin Romero (born May 1, 1990) is an American professional wrestler better known by the ring name Ace Romero.
+Justin Romero (born May 1, 1990) is an American professional wrestler better known by the ring name Ace Romero, He currently performs on the independent circuit.
 He is best known for his tenure with Impact Wrestling, where he performed under the ring name Acey Romero.
-He has previously wrestled notably for All Elite Wrestling (AEW), Major League Wrestling (MLW), Combat Zone Wrestling (CZW), and throughout the American independent scene.
+He has previously wrestled notably for All Elite Wrestling (AEW), Major League Wrestling (MLW) and Combat Zone Wrestling (CZW).

 Early life

 Romero was born in Saco, Maine, the first of three children.
 At the age of four he became a wrestling fan, with The Undertaker being his childhood favorite.
 In high school he played football and lacrosse at Thornton Academy.
 During his senior year he was given an essay assignment by his English teacher; "What do you want to do when you grow up?".
 Romero wrote that he wanted to be a professional wrestler.
 Romero's mother was a single parent, which didn't allow her time to bring him to a wrestling school.
 His English teacher, who had encouraged him, helped him by driving him to his first day at wrestling school.
 Romero was awarded 'best student' during his tryouts and was awarded three-months free tuition at the New England Pro Wrestling Academy.